peteremiljensen/freechain-python-example/README.md

-# Blockchain-python-example
+# freechain-python-example
-A pixel-painting application using blockchain technology, written in python and a simple implementation
+A pixel-painting application using blockchain technology, written in python and a simple implementation as well.